makersacademy/bowling-challenge/README.md

 I want to receive a score according to the number of pins I hit in each frame

 As a player,
-to be rewarded for my skills,
+to be rewarded for my skill,
 I want to be credited extra scores when I bowl a strike

 As a player,
-to be rewarded for my skills,
+to be rewarded for my skill,
 I want to be credited extra scores when I bowl a spare

 As a player,